EBolle/myautoml-tutorial/docs/source/tutorial.rst

         return preprocessor

-If any of this code is unfamiliar to you I can highly recommend watching these short `videos`_ or reading the `official pipeline documentation`_.
+If any of this code is unfamiliar to you we can highly recommend watching these short `videos`_ on calmcode or read the `official pipeline documentation`_.
 Next, we need to choose an estimator.

 .. _videos: https://calmcode.io/scikit-learn/pipeline.html